 The first player from “The Big Island” of Hawaii to make it to the major leagues was pitcher Onan Masaoka.
 The lefty’s 1999 Bowman baseball card aptly described his ability and his nemesis, command: “Pure power southpaw . . .
 Lively low-to-mid 90s heater . . .
 Gets outs with breaking stuff, too, when mechanics in order.”
 Masaoka relieved in 83 games for the Los Angeles Dodgers in 1999 and 2000 before retiring at the age of 24 in 2002.
 He eventually came back for the 2009 season in the independent Northern League.

 Onan Kainoa Satoshi Masaoka was born in Hilo, the seat of Hawaii County, on October 27, 1977.
 He is of Yonsei heritage (the great-grandchildren of Japanese immigrants), although he also has Chinese, Portuguese, and Hawaiian ancestry.i His father, Milton Masaoka, worked with the Board of Water Supply.
-His mother, Elizabeth, was a custodian at Kalanianaole Elementary School.ii
+His mother, Elizabeth (née Lee Loy), was a custodian at Kalanianaole Elementary School.ii

-The most advanced pro player from Hilo before Masaoka was Richard “Dick” DeSa, who pitched in Japan from 1961 to 1965.
-DeSa, which is a Portuguese surname, was also the maiden name of Onan Masaoka’s paternal grandmother.v As of 2011 there had been only one other big leaguer born on the Big Island, pitcher Brandon Villafuerte (91 games from 2000 to 2004).
-Yet while Villafuerte maintained ties to Hawaii, he moved to California at the age of 7.vi Thus, Masaoka’s background remains unique – at least as of 2011.
+The most advanced pro player from Hilo before Masaoka was Richard “Dick” DeSa (uncle of Joe DeSa), who pitched in Japan from 1961 to 1965.
+DeSa, which is a Portuguese surname, was also the maiden name of Onan Masaoka’s paternal grandmother.v The next big leaguer born on the Big Island was pitcher Brandon Villafuerte (91 games from 2000 to 2004).
+Yet while Villafuerte maintained ties to Hawaii, he moved to California at the age of 7.vi Thus, Masaoka’s background remained unique for a long time.
 Infielder Brandon Chaves, a Hilo High grad like Dick DeSa, made it as high as Triple-A in 2009.
-Another Hilo infielder, Kolten Wong, became the first-round draft pick of the St. Louis Cardinals in 2011.
+Another Hilo infielder, Kolten Wong, made it to the majors in 2013.

 Masaoka looked up to his father as an example of diligence.
 The same was true of his older brother, Eldon, who went from being a backup linebacker in high school to an all-star in the Big Island Interscholastic Federation and then to college football.
 In 2003, Onan said, “I learned from Eldon that nothing is impossible, if you focus and work hard.”vii